The External Advisory Board meets annually to review Faculty Fellowship proposals and to select the Faculty Fellows for the next academic year.

 Professor of English, University of Pennsylvania

 Heather Love received her A.B. from Harvard and her Ph.D. from the University of Virginia.
 Her research interests include gender and sexuality studies, twentieth-century literature and culture, affect studies, sociology and literature, disability studies, film and visual culture, and critical theory.
-She is the author of Feeling Backward: Loss and the Politics of Queer History (Harvard) and the editor of a special issue of GLQ on Gayle Rubin (“Rethinking Sex”) and the co-editor of a special issue of Representations ("Description Across Disciplines").
+She is the author of Feeling Backward: Loss and the Politics of Queer History (Harvard University Press), and Underdogs: Social Deviance and Queer Theory (University of Chicago Press).
+She is the editor of a special issue of GLQ on Gayle Rubin (“Rethinking Sex”) and the co-editor of a special issue of Representations ("Description Across Disciplines") and Literary Studies and Human Flourishing (with James English; New York: Oxford University Press).
 She has written on topics including comparative social stigma, compulsory happiness, transgender fiction, spinster aesthetics, and reading methods in literary studies.
-She is currently completing two books, one on the deviance studies roots of queer studies and one on practices of description in the humanities and social sciences after World War II.